 Microsoft security researchers are constantly on the lookout for threats.
 They have access to an expansive set of telemetry gained from Microsoft’s global presence in the cloud and on-premises.
 This wide-reaching and diverse collection of datasets enables Microsoft to discover new attack patterns and trends across its on-premises consumer and enterprise products, as well as its online services.

-Thus, Security Center can rapidly update its detection algorithms as attackers release new and increasingly sophisticated exploits.
+Thus, Defender for Cloud can rapidly update its detection algorithms as attackers release new and increasingly sophisticated exploits.
 This approach helps you keep pace with a fast-moving threat environment.

-Security Center threat detection works by automatically collecting security information from your Azure resources, the network, and connected partner solutions.
+Microsoft Defender for Cloud automatically collects security information from your resources, the network, and connected partner solutions.
 It analyzes this information, correlating information from multiple sources, to identify threats.

-Security alerts are prioritized in Security Center along with recommendations on how to remediate the threat.
+Security alerts are prioritized in Defender for Cloud along with recommendations on how to remediate the threats.

-Security Center employs advanced security analytics, which go far beyond signature-based approaches.
-Breakthroughs in big data and machine learning technologies are used to evaluate events across the entire cloud fabric.
-Advanced analytics can detect threats that would be impossible to identify through manual approaches and predicting the evolution of attacks.
+Defender for Cloud employs advanced security analytics, which go far beyond signature-based approaches.
+Breakthroughs in big data and machine learning technologies are used to evaluate events across the entire cloud.
+Advanced analytics can detect threats that would be impossible to identify through manual approaches and predict the evolution of attacks.
 These security analytics types are covered in the next sections.

 Microsoft has access to an immense amount of global threat intelligence.

 Telemetry flows in from multiple sources, such as Azure, Microsoft 365, Microsoft CRM online, Microsoft Dynamics AX, outlook.com, MSN.com, the Microsoft Digital Crimes Unit (DCU), and Microsoft Security Response Center (MSRC).